About Our Analyses

 Visit ASINA to read monthly analyses in autumn, winter, and spring, and bimonthly analyses in summer.
 The ASINA team also tracks and announces the minimum and maximum extents for both polar regions.
 Analyses are based on NASA and National Oceanic and Atmospheric Administration (NOAA) data that are freely available to the public through the NASA NSIDC Distributed Active Archive Center.
 ASINA posts generally include information on air temperature, pressure, precipitation patterns, circulation patterns, ocean temperatures, and new scientific research from the Arctic science community.

-Greenland Ice Sheet Today
+Ice Sheets Today

 According to the United States Geological Survey, as much as 75 percent of the water in some western states are derived from snowmelt.
 Therefore, it is important to track where snow falls and accumulates, to know how much water is stored in snow, and how much solar energy is reflected off clean snow or absorbed by dirty snow, affecting meltwater timing.

 Snow Today website provides daily data images of snow conditions in near real time across the western United States using a combination of satellite data and surface observations.
 The Snow Today project also provides data and analysis of snow trends across the current season and between seasons.
 Data and analysis include snow-covered area, snow cover days, how much water is stored in snow (snow water equivalent), snow albedo (the brightness of snow), snow radiative forcing (which measures how much the snow absorbs solar energy because of snow impurities such as dust, dirt, or soot), how recent storms or melt events affect these factors, and how the numbers compare to past years.
-NASA also funds Snow Today, which is operated in collaboration with the Institute of Arctic and Alpine Research.
+NASA also funds Snow Today, which is operated in collaboration with the Institute of Arctic and Alpine Research